Artist Residency | Denniston Hill

 AFRICA'SOUT! awards a studio to the visiting artist in Upstate New York, in partnership with Denniston Hill, a home at the Brooklyn base for AFRICA'SOUT! and a $5,000 cash grant.

 AO! enhances its support of individual artists' projects with our partner Denniston Hill, a not-for-profit organization and a New York State registered charity located in the Southern Catskills.
-Founded by artists Julie Mehretu and Paul Pfeiffer and architectural theorist Lawrence Chua, Denniston Hill supports innovation and exploration in the visual arts, architecture, literature, the sciences, and humanities through residencies, exhibitions, and educational programs.
+Founded in 2004 by a group of primarily LGBTQ artists, architects, and writers of color, Denniston Hill supports innovation and exploration in the visual arts, architecture, literature, the sciences, and humanities through residencies, exhibitions, and educational programs.
 Our joint partnership allows AFRICA’SOUT! to offer our artists in residence the serenity of Upstate NY and the hustle of New York City.

 Maxwell Mutanda, Harare, Zimbabwe